Imre Kozma: Biography

 Imre Kozma was born in 1940 in Győrzámoly.
 His father died in a train accident in 1941 and he was raised by his mother and grandmother.
 He completed his secondary education in 1958 at Czuczor Gergely Benedictine Secondary School.
-Subsequently he studied theology at the Esztergom Seminary.
+Subsequently, he studied theology at the Esztergom Seminary.
 He was ordained as a priest in 1963; first he became the curate of Tát and Dorog, then he served at the Holy Family Parish in Zugliget (Budapest) from 1966 to 1968.
-He served at the Church of Saint Peter of Alcantara, better known as the Franciscan Church of Pest from 1968 until 1977.
+He served at the Church of Saint Peter of Alcantara, better known as the Franciscan Church of Pest, from 1968 until 1977.
 Subsequently he returned to Zugliget, where he arranged a regular youth and family pastoral care.
-He organized an unprecedented system of charitable activities in the parish, manned chiefly by his youth group.
+He organized a system of charitable activities in the parish, manned chiefly by his youth group.
 He served in Zugliget until 1997.

 In 1987 he was approached by the Hungarian association-in-exile of the Sovereign Military Order of Malta, then operating mostly from West Germany, which was looking for ways to start charitable activities openly inside Hungary.
-He thus came into contact with Baroness Csilla von Boeselager, who was the leading organisator of humanitarian shipments sent by the Order of Malta from West Germany to Hungary.
+He thus came into contact with Baroness Csilla von Boeselager, who was the leading organiser of humanitarian shipments sent by the Order of Malta from West Germany to Hungary.
 Together, they quickly built up a powerful network of distribution of aid to needy persons within Hungary and to refugees from Romania.
 The need for a dedicated civil society organisation quickly became apparent.
-Due to the fact that organisations of that kind were not allowed in Hungary in the 1980’s, Csilla von Boeselager established the charity service in Germany as Ungarischer Malteser Caritas-Dienst.
+Due to the fact that organisations of that kind were not allowed in Hungary in the 1980s, von Boeselager established the charity service in Germany as Ungarischer Malteser Caritas-Dienst.
 In 1989, as legal obstacles ceased to exist, the Hungarian Charity Service of the Order of Malta was founded, and Father Kozma became a member of the Sovereign Military Order of Malta.